Schema๐Ÿ”—

 }

 By default, all Entrypoints are non-null (except for function references, which determine nullability from the function's signature).
-However, you can make an Entrypoint nullable explicitly by adding the nullable argument.
+However, you can make an Entrypoint nullable explicitly by using the nullable argument.

 from undine import Entrypoint, QueryType, RootType